 Christensen worked 13 years as an instructor in the USATF Level II Endurance Schools from 1997-2010 and is currently serving as the lead instructor of the Specialist Certification Course of the USTFCCCA Track & Field Academy.
 He is the co-author of the Endurance Curriculum of the Track & Field Academy program.
 He was USATF Chairman of Endurance Education from 1999-2010.
 In 2003 he served as the USA Junior Team Leader to the IAAF World Cross Country Championships in Lausanne, Switzerland and in 2008 served as the USA Senior Team Leader to the IAAF Cross Country Championships in Edinburgh, Scotland.

-Emmans is the reigning USTFCCCA High School Girls Cross Country Coach of the Year.
-The 23rd-year coach has built a Wayzata women’s cross country program that went from winning its first Minnesota Class AA state title in 2012 to winning the 2013 Nike Cross Nationals title – becoming the first team from outside the state of New York to claim the national crown.
+In 2012 his girls won the schoo’s first Minnesota Class AA state title in cross country.
+The next year, those ladies went on to win the 2013 Nike Cross Nationals title, becoming the first team from outside the state of New York to claim the national crown.

 Rick Hammer, Edinboro